 Setting up an imposed budget starts with the top management formulating the overall objectives for the year.
 Top-level executives determine the targets that the company wants to achieve in terms of revenues, profits, and expenses.

-The management sets the targets based on previous trends, past performance, economic conditions, salary increase/decrease, changes in legislation, etc. The managers may seek input from the department managers, but the suggestions given may or may not be considered when preparing the budget.
+The management sets the targets based on previous trends, past performance, economic conditions, salary increase/decrease, changes in legislation, etc. Management may seek input from the department managers, but the suggestions given may or may not be considered when preparing the budget.